JULIELab/gepi/gepi/README.md

 * PubMed and PMC XML files.

 [UIMA pipelines](#automatic-extraction-of-interactions-from-the-literature):
-* interaction extraction NLP pipeline (does not require gene concept data from the Neo4j database),
+* interaction extraction NLP pipeline,
-* indexing pipeline that sends extracted information in to ElasticSearch for indexing (requires gene concept data from the Neo4j database and can thus be only run successfully after the concept database has been built).
+* extraction indexing pipeline for indexing into ElasticSearch.

 Tools:
 * the CoStoSys executable JAR to import PubMed/PMC XML files into the PostgreSQL database,